 One’s rights are based on the fact that the individual survives by reason, and the social requirement to use one’s mind is freedom from the initiation of physical force.

-Under capitalism, all women have equal rights to men, as they are both individuals, i.e., human beings who require freedom to survive by the use of their minds.
+Under capitalism, all females have equal rights to males, as they are individuals, i.e., human beings who require the freedom to survive by the use of their minds.

-The reason females (individuals with the XX sex chromosome) have equal rights to males (individuals with the XY sex chromosome) is that though women are not men’s physical equals; mentally women are equal in their ability to reason with men.
-Men and women have a variety of differences, but in their ability to think and reason, they are in principle the same.
+The reason females (individuals with the XX sex chromosome) have equal rights to males (individuals with the XY sex chromosome) is that though women on average are not men’s physical equals; mentally women are equal in their ability to reason with men.

 Some of civilization’s greatest intellectual achievements result from women.
 Examples of such intellectual giants include philosopher and novelist Ayn Rand, scientist Marie Curie, programmer Ada Lovelace, and educational innovator Maria Montessori.

-The problem with many modern-day feminists is that they are basing a woman’s right to life, not on individualism, but on a form of collectivism known as sexism.
+Sadly, many modern-day feminists are that they are basing a woman’s right to life, not on individualism, but on a form of collectivism known as sexism.